History

 At a national meeting in September 1994, NAOHN was dissolved when the Board of Directors formalized by-laws and incorporated the Canadian Occupational Health Nurses Association Inc. (COHNA/ACIIST).
 National standards for Occupational Health Nurses were approved in 1995.
 Today, this national organization is made up of all current members of every provincial occupational health nurses association.
 Each association pays an annual membership fee to COHNA/ACIIST and selects on voting delegate to represent the provincial membership on the Board of Directors.
 The objectives of the association are to: improve health and safety of workers by speaking with a national voice to influence health and safety regulation and legislation, advance the profession by providing a national forum on the exchange of ideas and concerns; promote national standards for occupational health nurses and enhance the profile of occupational health nurses at provincial / territorial, national, and international levels; contribute to the health of the community by providing quality health services to workers and courage continuing education; and ensure the certification process meets COHNA/ACIIST standards.

-COHNA/ACIIST is an affiliate member of the Canadian Nurses Association and a member of Canadian Society of Association Executives.
+COHNA/ACIIST is an affiliate member of the Canadian Nurses Association and a member of Volunteer Canada.